AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 ## The Story So Far {#story-so-far}

-In the previous document of the AEM Quick Site Creation journey, [Set Up Your Pipeline,](pipeline-setup.md) you learned how to create a front end pipeline to manage the customization of your site's theme, and you should now:
+In the previous document of the AEM Quick Site Creation journey, [Set Up Your Pipeline,](pipeline-setup.md) you learned how to create a front-end pipeline to manage the customization of your site's theme, and you should now:

-* Understand how to set up a front end pipeline in Cloud Manager.
+* Understand how to set up a front-end pipeline in Cloud Manager.
-* Know how to retrieve access credentials for your front end developer to be able to commit the customized code.
+* Know how to retrieve access credentials for your front-end developer to be able to commit the customized code.

-This article take the next step of showing how to quickly create a site which you can then later customize using your front end pipeline.
+This article takes the next step of showing how to quickly create a site which you can then later customize using your front-end pipeline.

 ## Objective {#objective}